IIT-EnergySystemModels/openTEPES/doc/md/QA.md

 - The **main dimensions** to take care of are:

   > Time (periods, load levels).
-For example, select one every five years or use representative days or define time step 2-3 hours instead of 1 hour
+For example, select one every five years, use representative days, or define a 2-3 hour time step instead of 1 hour
   >
   > Generating units.
 Use generation types instead of generating units
   >